Video Challenger: Other

-Beginning in October of 1987, the Video Challenger was given a cross-promotion through the anime, Transformers: The Headmasters, based on the Transformers toyline, both also produced and manufactured by Takara, respectively.
+Beginning in October 1987, the Video Challenger was given a cross-promotion through the anime, Transformers: The Headmasters, based on the Transformers toyline, both also produced and manufactured by Takara, respectively.
 Starting from the episode, "Explosion on Mars!!
 Maximus Is in Danger", the title sequence was changed to show many of the Decepticons flickering white, which was used to signal them as targets, much like in the actual Video Challenger games.
 If said Decepticons were shot with the Challenge Blaster, the hits would be recorded as points in the system.
 Aside from the title sequence change, the Challenge Blaster as well as the game itself can be seen respectively used as an actual weapon and played by the character of Daniel Witwicky.